LOWER BACK AND SCIATIC

 1 in 6 Australians will experience back pain.
 That is 3.7 million people.
 It is also estimated that 70–90% of people will suffer from lower back pain in some form at some point in their lives.

 Often niggles in the back can turn into significant injuries, which may prevent you from working or being able to partake in your daily activities.
-These niggles are your bodies way of letting you know that something isn’t quite right, but often can be a quick solution.
+It can be useful to attend to these niggles in your back to reduce the likelihood of them triggering a more severe response, as it can take longer to resolve through treatment.

 Dr Jessica Sammut